• ETIAS is currently not in operation - No applications are collected at this point

 ETIAS is not a traditional visa but rather a mandatory pre-screening authorization for US citizens and other travelers from visa-exempt countries.
 This system is designed to enhance border security by screening travelers before they arrive in Europe, identifying potential risks early on.
 For US citizens, obtaining an ETIAS authorization is a necessary step before visiting any of the 30 countries in the Schengen Area.

-Unlike traditional visas, which often involve lengthy application processes and in-person interviews, the ETIAS visa waiver is a straightforward online application.
+Unlike traditional visas, which often involve lengthy application processes and in-person interviews, the ETIAS authorization is a straightforward online application.
 Most US travelers will receive their ETIAS approval within minutes, with the authorization electronically linked to their passport.
 This convenience is one of the primary advantages of the ETIAS system.

 Eligibility Criteria: Are You Qualified for ETIAS?

-• Posses a valid passport
+• Possess a valid passport

 • Have no criminal record